MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 1. Create an account and log-in to the [device registration page](https://microchiptech.github.io/mchpiotvoice/).

-  >  :information_source: Please use the latest version of Firefox or Chrome to visit this website.
+  >  :information_source: **Supported browsers:** Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge.
+We recommend downloading the newest browser version for the best experience. *Internet Explorer is not supported*

 2. Enter your thing name and a friendly name and claim your device.